President of Zimbabwe

-The president of Zimbabwe is the head of state of Zimbabwe and head of the executive branch of the government of Zimbabwe.
+The president of Zimbabwe is the head of state and head of government of Zimbabwe.
 The president chairs the national cabinet and is the chief commanding authority of the Zimbabwe Defence Forces.

-The incumbent president is Emmerson Mnangagwa, installed on 24 November 2017 after his predecessor, Robert Mugabe resigned in the aftermath of a 2017 coup d'état.
+The incumbent president is Emmerson Mnangagwa, who was installed on 24 November 2017 after his predecessor, Robert Mugabe, resigned in the aftermath of the 2017 coup d'état.

 History of the office

 The office of the president of Zimbabwe was established in 1980, when the country gained independence from the United Kingdom.
 Per the Lancaster House Agreement, Zimbabwe was originally a parliamentary republic, with the president serving in mostly a ceremonial role.
 Real power was vested in the prime minister, Robert Mugabe.

 A Methodist minister, Canaan Banana, became the first president, serving until 1987.
 He resigned in 1987 shortly after the Constitution was amended to make the presidency an executive post, and the office of Prime Minister was abolished.
 Mugabe was appointed to succeed him, and was elected in his own right in 1990 and four more times thereafter.

 The office of Prime Minister was restored as a result of the 2008–09 political negotiations, but abolished again following the 2013 constitutional referendum.
 Under the rules adopted by the same referendum, the president serves a maximum of two five-year terms.
 This did not have a retroactive effect on past terms of office already served or currently being served as of 2013.
+As of 2021, there is a two-term limit for the president in the Constitution of Zimbabwe.
+The term limit has not been met by any president yet.
+Repealing the two-term limit would require a referendum (and allowing an incumbent to benefit from the amendment would require a separate referendum).
+Emmerson Mnangagwa, the incumbent president, has ruled out seeking a third term.
+At its 21st National Conference ZANU–PF unanimously voted to extend Presidential terms, however this would require two separate constitutional amendments.
+Mnangagwa has also rejected extending his second term.